AlgorithmIsFun/VirtualGang/README.md

 # Contributions
 Contributions were made by the VirtualGang team comprised with: Ritvik Bhardwaj, Alexei Blinov, Asmah Al-arryan, Abdullah Khan, Ali Ibrahim
+A link to the contributions is here: [Contributions](https://github.com/AlgorithmIsFun/VirtualGang/settings/collaboration)

-For some documentation, please check the resource documentation.txt
+For more documentation, please check the resource [documentation.txt](https://github.com/AlgorithmIsFun/VirtualGang/blob/master/documentation.txt).

 # Licence
 ColorSweeper is licenced by Apache License.
-Please see LICENCE.md.txt file for more information.
+Please see [LICENCE.md.txt](https://github.com/AlgorithmIsFun/VirtualGang/blob/master/LICENCE.md.txt) file for more information.